Events & Specials

 12pm - BYU Celebration of Christmas

-4pm – A Festival of 9 Lessons and Carols (Repeat)
+4pm - A Festival of Nine Lessons and Carols (REPEAT)

 BYU Celebration of Christmas

 Join us for this concert recorded live earlier this month.
-Performances by the BYU Philharmonic, Singers, Concert Choir, and Men's Chorus.
+Performances by the BYU Philharmonic, Singers, Concert Choir, Women’s Chorus, and Men's Chorus.

 Candles Burning Brightly